Create Your Full 6 Week Plan

 This plan contains 140 meal replacements in 17 boxes.

-Select 2 boxes of Protein Plus Shakes, 2 boxes of Banana or Caramel Shakes, 9 Shakes, Soups or Desserts, as well as 4 boxes of Bars of your choice.
+Select 4 boxes of Protein Plus Shakes, 4 boxes of bars as well as 9 Shakes, Soups or Desserts of your choice.

 Six Week Plan FAQs

 For six weeks you replace 2 of your daily meals and enjoy 2 OPTIFAST meal replacement products per day, up to a total of 800 calories.
 You should avoid strenuous physical activity.
 Phase 2 is the maintenance stage- continuing your new healthier diet and lifestyle.

 Phase 1 has been designed to provide you with approximately 800 - 850 calories each day.
 This low calorie intake is to support you to lose weight.
 By taking four products from the Optifast range each day, you will also receive all the vitamins and minerals you require.

 Optifast® products are high in protein.
 During phase one of the six week plan, your protein intake will be about 80g of protein per day, depending on the combination of products you choose.

 Yes, including tea and coffee is fine, but during phase one remember not to have them with milk, sugar or syrups which will provide additional calories.